danchoys-d2f/ios-project-culture/Categories/Architecture.md

 #### UIView and UIViewController

-It is ultimately important to understand the difference between these two and use both to take the most out of the platform.
+It is ultimately important to understand the difference between these two and use both to take most of the platform.

 **What is a UIView?**